danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 !!! warning "Categorical Variables and `~.`"
         As mentioned above, any column containing non-numerical values that is explicitly named in the formula will automatically be treated as a categorical variable.
 This, however, is not true of variables that are implicitely included using `~.`.
-* **Creating a yes/no outcomes**: As described [below](#specifying-a-predictive-model), XLKitLearn will automatically interpret any formula in which the outcome column contains only 0s and 1s as a classification task.
+* **Creating a yes/no outcomes**: XLKitLearn will [automatically interpret](#regression-vs-classification) any formula in which the outcome column contains only 0s and 1s as a classification task.
 In some cases, the outcome column contains other values, but the model still needs to be treated as a classification task.
 In those circumstances, XLKitLearn allows you to automatically convert the outcome variable to '1' when it is equal to a certain value, and 0 otherwise.
 This is best illustrated by example.
 Suppose you are fitting a model on the Boston housing dataset provided with XLKitLearn, and that you want to predict whether the highway accessibility is equal to 4 or not using every other column in the data.
 You could use the following formula:
     ```(highway_accessibility = 4) ~ .```
     The model will then interpret all rows in which highway accessibility is 4 as a '1' outcome, and '0' otherwise.
 Note that this only works with `~.` formula (i.e., those that use every variable in the dataset).